psy0rz/zfs_autobackup/README.md

 You can either use it as a **backup** tool, **replication** tool or **snapshot** tool.

 You can select what to backup by setting a custom `ZFS property`.
-This allows you to set and forget: Configure it so it backups your entire pool, and you never have to worry about backupping again.
-Even new datasets you create later will be backupped.
+This makes it easy to add/remove specific datasets, or just backup your whole pool.

-Other settings are just specified on the commandline.
-This also makes it easier to setup and test zfs-autobackup and helps you fix all the issues you might encounter.
+Other settings are just specified on the commandline: Simply setup and test your zfs-autobackup command and  fix all the issues you might encounter.
 When you're done you can just copy/paste your command to a cron or script.

 Since its using ZFS commands, you can see what its actually doing by specifying `--debug`.
 This also helps a lot if you run into some strange problem or error.
-You can just copy-paste the command that fails and play around with it on the commandline. (also something I missed in other tools)
+You can just copy-paste the command that fails and play around with it on the commandline. (something I missed in other tools)

 An important feature thats missing from other tools is a reliable `--test` option: This allows you to see what zfs-autobackup will do and tune your parameters.
-It will do everything, except make changes to your zfs datasets.
+It will do everything, except make changes to your system.

-Another nice thing is progress reporting: Its very useful with HUGE datasets, when you want to know how many hours/days it will take.

 zfs-autobackup tries to be the easiest to use backup tool for zfs.

 ## Features

 * Works across operating systems: Tested with **Linux**, **FreeBSD/FreeNAS** and **SmartOS**.
-* Works in combination with existing replication systems.
+* Plays nicely with existing replication systems.
 (Like Proxmox HA)
 * Automatically selects filesystems to backup by looking at a simple ZFS property. (recursive)
-* Creates consistent snapshots. (takes all snapshots at once, atomic.)
+* Creates consistent snapshots. (takes all snapshots at once, atomicly.)
 * Multiple backups modes:
   * Backup local data on the same server.
   * "push" local data to a backup-server via SSH.
   * "pull" remote data from a server via SSH and backup it locally.
   * Or even pull data from a server while pushing the backup to another server.
+(Zero trust between source and target server)
 * Can be scheduled via a simple cronjob or run directly from commandline.
-* Supports resuming of interrupted transfers. (via the zfs extensible_dataset feature)
+* Supports resuming of interrupted transfers.
-* Backups and snapshots can be named to prevent conflicts. (multiple backups from and to the same datasets are no problem)
+* Multiple backups from and to the same datasets are no problem.
-* Always creates a new snapshot before starting.
+* Creates the snapshot before doing anything else. (assuring you at least have a snapshot if all else fails)
 * Checks everything but tries continue on non-fatal errors when possible.
 (Reports error-count when done)
 * Ability to manually 'finish' failed backups to see whats going on.
 * Easy to debug and has a test-mode.
 Actual unix commands are printed.